Planning process constraints

 Please note that this information does not replace a Local Search conducted by the Local Land Charges team.
 Therefor it should not be used as a substitute.

-For guidance on land use and new developments in the district until 2026, please visit the LDF Portal.
-It contains the Site Specific Policies Local Plan and other relevant documents.
+For guidance on land use and new developments in the district until 2036, please see the adopted Local Plan and policies map.
+These contain information on planning policies and allocations.
 We also offer links to more pages on our website with related information.

 For more information, please also see the following websites: